 Savara at a Glance

 Savara Pharmaceuticals is a U.S.-based emerging pharmaceutical development company with an affiliate site in Denmark.
 The company is focused on advancing a pipeline of novel inhalation therapies for the treatment of patients with rare pulmonary conditions.
-Savara focuses on three biologic compounds and three orphan indications.
+Savara focuses on three compounds (two biologic, one small molecule) and three orphan indications.

 - AeroVanc – Inhaled dry-powder Vancomycin to treat chronic methicillin-resistant Staphylococcus aureus (MRSA) pulmonary infection in Cystic Fibrosis (CF)